Skip to content

 Construction Scheduling — Key to Effective Construction Project Management

-The importance of building a good schedule for your construction project cannot be overstated.
-Keeping a tight level of discipline and attention towards the schedule will pay dividends in making sure your project gets completed on time.
+Building a good schedule goes beyond the initial construction planning stage, it’s used and referred to throughout the construction process by all stakeholders and is responsible for making sure the items in the project plan get completed on time.
+Keeping a tight level of discipline and attention to the schedule will pay dividends in making sure your project gets completed on time.
 While good scheduling takes a lot of work to do well, the consequences of what can happen when you don’t have a good schedule are definitely worth avoiding.

 Author